Bright Week: Liturgical aspects

 The entire week is considered to be one continuous day.
 The name of each day of the week is called "Bright" (e.g., "Bright Monday") and the week's services are unique, varying greatly from those during the remainder of the year.
 The services are entirely sung, and the Paschal hymns are included with the stichera taken from the Sunday Resurrection propers in the Octoechos, rotating through the various tones.
 Tone 1 is used Holy Saturday and at Paschal matins on Sunday, tone 2 Sunday night and Monday, etc., skipping the least festive heavy (or grave) tone and ending with the plagal 4th (aka, Tone 8) on Friday night and Saturday.

 During all of Bright Week the Holy Doors on the Iconostasis are kept open—the only time of the year when this occurs.
 The open doors represent the stone rolled away from the Tomb of Christ, and the Epitaphios (Slavonic: Plashchanitza), representing the burial clothes, is visible through them on the Holy Table (altar).
 The doors are closed before the Ninth Hour on the eve of Thomas Sunday.
 However, the Afterfeast of Pascha will continue until the eve of the Ascension.

 During Bright Week the Paschal Verses (from Psalm 67) are sung responsorially with the Paschal troparion at the beginning of the Divine Liturgy, in place of Psalm 103 at the beginning of vespers and in place of the Six Psalms at the beginning of matins.
 Everything in the services is sung joyfully rather than read.
-Thus, for example, while censing the church before the Divine Liturgy, the deacon recites a Paschal hymm in place of Psalm 50.
+Thus, for example, while censing the church before the Divine Liturgy, the deacon recites a Paschal hymn in place of Psalm 50.
 Normally, the entire Psalter is read during the course of a week (and twice a week during Great Lent), but during Bright Week no psalms at all are read.
 Each of the Little Hours is replaced by a special service known as the Paschal Hours.